-We also like to get active with kayak and mountain-biking excursions offered by most lines at most ports.
+We also like to get active with kayak and mountain-biking excursions offered by most cruise lines at most ports.
 In addition to affording a chance to work off those shipboard calories, these excursions typically provide optimum opportunities for spotting eagles, bears, seals, and other wildlife.
 Ziplining is just plain fun for those who want to try soaring on a wire above the treetops-the adrenaline rush can be addictive.

-Another, less hectic shore excursion that's become increasingly popular is whale watching.
-Last year, on an evening excursion from Juneau in May, passengers on one of the small whale watching boats got the thrill of seeing an entire pod of orcas, more than a dozen of the giant creatures frolicking before their eyes.
+Another, less hectic shore excursion that's become increasingly popular is whale-watching.
+On one evening excursion from Juneau in May, passengers on one of the small whale-watching boats got the thrill of seeing an entire pod of orcas, more than a dozen of the giant creatures frolicking before their eyes.
 For those with big bucks or big groups, some lines are now offering private tours.
-For example, Holland America passengers can spend \$1,960 for a private luxury boat with captain than can take six people exploring from Juneau.
+For example, Holland America passengers can spend \$2,099 for a private luxury boat with captain that can take six people exploring from Juneau.
+Or \$1,765 for private Alaska touring in a DeHavilland Beaver floatplane in Ketchikan (again for up to six people).